mettamara/simple-voteserver/README.md

  * curl -v http://localhost:8080/victory
  * curl -v  -d "" http://localhost:8080/rst

+A small multiprocess python load script tester.py is available.
+A shell file runLoadAndGraph.sh will execute the load script and then aggregate perf4j stats that measure server request time by service target.
+This script assumes a maven repository is accessible and that the perfStats.log is in the root directory.
+The runs may not be long enough produce viable graphs, but sliding 30 second window aggregations are shown.
+The graph generation script may need to be run seperately: java -jar [path to perf4j-0.9.16.jar] --graph perfGraphs.html [path to perfStats.log]

 Database
 ============
 simple-voteserver uses an embedded h2 database which is persisted in a file in the working directory.
 For ease of testing the datbase is re-constructed everytime the db connection pool is established.
+MySQL or postgres would likely improve performance greatly.

 Can start DB in server mode via (replace jar classpath) : java -cp ~/.m2/repository/com/h2database/h2/1.3.170/h2-1.3.170.jar org.h2.tools.Server